LostArtefacts/TRX/docs/trx/lua/reference/LARA.md

   ```

 - <a id="lara.cure_poison" name="lara.cure_poison"></a>[lua]`trx.lara.cure_poison()`
   Cures Lara's poisoning.
-Not the same as writing `0` to `poison`: the poison has a target as well as a current value, and clearing only the value lets it climb back.
+Not the same as writing `0` to [`trx.lara.poison`](#lara.Lara.poison): the poison has a target as well as a current value, and clearing only the value lets it climb back.

 - <a id="lara.extinguish" name="lara.extinguish"></a>[lua]`trx.lara.extinguish()`
   Puts Lara's fire out, and stops her being electrocuted with it.